Alan-Robertson/bayesian_measurement_notebooks/README.md

 * seaborn          : 0.11.0
 * qinfer           : 1.0

+IBMQ Credentials are required for experiments that access those devices.

 ### Notebooks ###

+All notebooks are standalone and collect all data required before performing the associated experiments.

+Runtimes will vary from a few seconds to several weeks for the larger experiments.

 * Demonstration of Biased Measurement - Applies sequential X circuits to the IBMQ Armonk, London and Quito devices and prints results